Duration: 1 year full-time

 The course is taught by a range of research active academics from across the School of Education, all of whom have national and international reputations.

-Dr Andrey Rosowsky is the Director of the full-time MA Programme, and the Course Director of the Education MA.
+Dr Andrey Rosowsky is the Director of the full-time MA Programme, and the Course Director of the MA Education.
 Andrey’s research interests include language and education, sociolinguistics, multilingualism and faith-based complementary schooling.
 He has published in the fields of multilingualism, the sociology of language, the sociology of language and religion, language and education and language and identity.
 He is interested by the range of literacy and language practices bi- and multi-lingual children experience, and the way these relate to and interact with, and upon, one another.
 Much of his recent research has taken place within theoretical frameworks which view language as a social practice and language as performance.

 The content of our courses is reviewed annually to make sure it's up-to-date and relevant.
 Individual modules are occasionally updated or withdrawn.
 This is in response to discoveries through our world-leading research; funding changes; professional accreditation requirements; student or employer feedback; outcomes of reviews; and variations in staff or student numbers.
 In the event of any change we'll consult and inform students in good time and take reasonable steps to minimise disruption.